Master’s thesis guidelines

 - have completed at least 45 ECTS credits towards the master’s degree (40 cr of these studies need to belong to major studies)

-- have your study plan (HOPS) for master’s degree studies approved
+- have your personal study plan (HOPS) for master’s degree studies approved

 - have completed the complementary studies you were assigned when admitted to the study programme

 Please note that if the thesis supervisor is not from the School of Chemical Engineering, the professor in charge of the major has to confirm that the topic of the thesis relates to your advanced studies.

 - Master’s theses topic applications will be submitted for approval electronically through a form in the eAge-system: Approval of the Master’s thesis topic, supervisor, advisor and language (eAge).
 The form includes the details of the thesis supervisor and those of thesis advisor(s), and the language of the master’s thesis*.
 Deadlines and meeting times for the Degree Programme Committee can be found in the study administration schedule.

 - You will need a written agreement from the supervising professor regarding the topic.
 This agreement has to be attached to the application in eAge.
 The agreement is free in form, and can for instance be a screenshot of an email discussion.
 Alternatively, you can use a template provided by the school (Master's thesis topic).
 When using the template, remember that all parties have to sign it.
 This can be done at the kick-off meeting.
 It is very important that the approval clearly states the name of the student writing the master's thesis, the name of the supervising professor, and the thesis topic itself.